Note to reader

 Notification of Release of Goods to Warehouse Operators

-98. When the CBSA transmits notification of the release of a shipment to warehouse operators by facsimile or via a Release Notification System (RNS) message, the following information must be given to the warehouse operator:
+136. When the CBSA transmits notification of the release of a shipment to a warehouse operator by facsimile or via a Release Notification System (RNS) message, the following information must be given to the warehouse operator:

 - (c) number of pieces released; and